byverdu/twitter_front_end/README.md

 This project is build using HTML, CSS3, Jquery, Google Maps API and IcoMoon.

-In addition is possible to toggle a modal window where a tweet con be written and published.
+In addition is possible to toggle a modal window where a tweet can be written and published.

 The project can be tested by: